Clarifying Your Home Buying Goals in Greater Seattle Before You Start

 Your real budget has to account for:

-- The monthly all-in ownership cost: mortgage payment, property taxes (roughly 1% of home value per year in King County), homeowners insurance, HOA dues if applicable
+• The monthly all-in ownership cost: mortgage payment, property taxes for the specific parcel, homeowners insurance, HOA dues if applicable, utilities, and any parking or special building fees

-- A maintenance reserve — a real cost that most buyers underestimate because it's invisible until something breaks.
-Budget 1–2% of home value per year for a property in average condition
+• A maintenance reserve — a real cost that most buyers underestimate because it's invisible until something breaks.
+The right reserve depends on age, condition, property type, roof, sewer, drainage, deck, and HOA coverage

 The right question: at the top of your expected price range, do the monthly all-in costs fit your finances with room to breathe — not just room to qualify?